 Summary

-Arriving in early 2022, the Tesla Model Y is essentially a raised crossover version of the popular Model 3 saloon, and a slightly smaller sibling to the larger Model X.
+The Tesla Model Y is essentially a raised crossover version of the popular Model 3 saloon, and a slightly smaller sibling to the larger Model X. It arrived in the UK in early 2022.
+It’s now the best-selling electric car in the UK, overtaking the Model 3 almost as soon as it was launched.

 The all-electric Model Y range launched with a choice of two dual-motor all-wheel drive trims; the entry-level Long Range and the range-topping Performance.
 An entry-level single-motor rear-wheel drive model joined the range in Summer 2022, which dropped the starting price for a Model Y by £6,000.

-Like the other vehicles in the Tesla line-up, the Model Y has been praised by British reviewers for its on-board tech features, impressive performance and up to 326 miles of battery range, What Car? adding that the mid-sized SUV “should hold its value brilliantly.”
+Like the other vehicles in the Tesla line-up, the Model Y has been praised by British reviewers for its on-board tech features, impressive performance and up to 326 miles of battery range.
 The Model Y also offers worldwide access to Tesla’s acclaimed Supercharger charging network.

 Although it’s ultimately a similar overall size to the Tesla Model 3 saloon, the Model Y adds extra practicality to the equation.
 “It’s more family friendly with a practical hatchback and SUV-shaped body”, Electrifying.com concludes, adding that “it’s sure to be Tesla’s most desired car.”